nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `buyer n/John Doe p/98765432 e/johnd@example.com` : Adds a buyer named `John Doe` with a phone number `98765432` and email `johnd@example.com`.

-   * `delete 1` : Deletes the contact at index 1 (e.g. "bob" according to the picture above).
+   * `deleteclient 1` : Deletes the contact at index 1 (e.g. "bob" according to the picture above).

    * `clear` : Deletes all contacts.